 Maria Nordman is a German-American sculptor and conceptual artist, who is known for her controlled sculptures and the play and interplay of light, space, and sound on her work.
 She became part of Southern California’s Light and Space Movement in the late 1960s.
-Nordman created a series of installations based on ambient sunlight, two-way mirrors, and darkened spaces.
+Nordman created a series of sculptures, (the term she prefers over ‘installations’) based on ambient sunlight, two-way mirrors, and darkened spaces.

 Her breathtaking 1976 installation in the Panza Collection just outside Milan, Italy is a masterpiece of Light and Space art.
 In 1990, Nordman exhibited for the first time in New York using glass panels and still-life objects in her “Exhibition of Permanent Transience.”
 In 2011, she exhibited her 1967 “Filmwork: Smoke” as part of a retrospective of Los Angeles art at LACMA.